godotengine/godot-docs/tutorials/3d/introduction_to_3d.rst

 Using Blender-style transform shortcuts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since Godot 4.2, you can enable Blender-style shortcuts for translating,
+You can enable Blender-style shortcuts for translating, rotating and scaling nodes.
-rotating and scaling nodes.
 In Blender, these shortcuts are:

 - :kbd:`G` for translating
 - :kbd:`R` for rotating